This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Process the jars in a hot water bath as is detailed in the below image.
 I felt that the 1 hour and 25 minutes processing time was a bit excessive so after looking into similar recipes I opted to go with 40 minutes at my sea-level altitude.

-Remove the jars from the pan and set them on a towel lined counter to cool.
-After that I labelled the jars and put them in the pantry.
+Remove the jars from the pan and set them on a towel-lined counter to cool.
+After that, I labeled the jars and put them in the pantry.
+It’s easy to can fresh tomatoes and so satisfying seeing them line your shelves!

+Wondering what to do with the tomato skins from this recipe?
 I found that if you dry the tomato skins out completely and then pulse them they make a delicious tomato powder.
-It’s similar in taste to sun-dried tomatoes and I’ve already used it in one pasta dish with plans on adding it to Goulash and other rich flavoured tomato-based recipes.
+It’s similar in taste to sun-dried tomatoes and I’ve already used it in one pasta dish with plans on adding it to goulash and other rich-flavored tomato-based recipes.